DeloitteDigitalDC/REX/INSTALL.md

 ### Configure App

-The app can be configured in two ways.
+The app can be configured in two ways:

-The first way is to use Environment Variables.
+1. Use Environment Variables.

-The second way is to modify /server/settings.json.
+2. Modify /server/settings.json.

 Of the three properties below, the only item that is required to be configured is FDA_KEY.